lachlan-ibm/verify_access_autoconf/README.md

 - `ISVA_CONFIGURATION` = path to ISVA configuration yaml file.
 Path should be relative to `ISVA_CONFIGURATION_BASEDIR`
 - `MGMT_BASE_URL` = address to access ISVA LMI, eg. https://\<isva appliance\>:\<isva port\>.
 This propert can also be specified in the configuration yaml file.
 If present, this proprty will take precedence.
 - `MGMT_PASSWORD` = administrator password for the `admin` account.
 This property can also be specified in the configuration yaml file.
 If present, this property will take precedence.
+- ` MGMT_OLD_PASSWORD` = if a password change for the administrator account (eg. from the dafualt) is required, the old password can be specified with this environment variable.
+If present the administrator's password will be chagned from `MGMT_OLD_PASSWORD` to `MGMT_PASSWORD`
 - `KUBECONFIG` (optional) = path to Kubernetes configuration yaml for kubernetes deployments.
-Path should be relative to `ISVA_CONFIGURATION_BASEDIR`.
-Note that if your kubernetes cluster requires mutual authentication (TLS) then a pem certificate file must also be avaliable to ISVA Configurator
+  - Note: If your kubernetes cluster requires mutual authentication (TLS) then a pem certificate file must also be avaliable to ISVA Configurator

 ## Deployment
 ### Local environment